 - Gel or liquid food coloring (your choice of color)

 1. Prep the Baking Sheet

-Dust the bottom of a rimmed baking sheet with the confectioners' sugar.
-Be sure to coat the surface thoroughly.
+Thoroughly coat the bottom of a rimmed baking sheet with the confectioners' sugar.

 2. Mix Baking Soda and Citric Acid